fuad1502/self-study-cs/README.md

 finally getting my dream job abroad at *Keysight Technologies* Malaysia, I resigned after only working for a shy of 2 years due to some personal reasons.
 At that point, I also realized that I am more suited to pursue a career that allows me to work remotely.
-Along with [other reasons]() I wont be elaborating here, **I realized that I want to be in the computing industry.**
+Along with [other reasons]() that I wont be discussing here, **I realized that I want to be in the computing industry.**

-However, scrapping away all of my previous knowledge and experience to start from basically "zero" is not easy.
+However, scrapping away (almost) all of my previous knowledge and 4 years of experience to start from basically "zero" is not easy.
 Moreover, I don't want to only have practical skills that would get me an interview quickly without having a solid understanding of the fundamentals.
 From my experience, having a holistic view of your field of study is the upmost important thing in mastering your field of study.
 That's why I searched for a "self study CS curriculum".
 And if you're like me, you'll stumble upon [**Teach Yourself Computer Science**](https://teachyourselfcs.com/). **That is the main source for my self study journey.**